sgagankumar/IOT-Project_AgriCloud/README.md

 # AgriCould_IOT-PROJECT
-IOT based project that provides live monitoring of climatic conditions and better irrigation.
+   An IOT based project that provides live monitoring of climatic conditions and better irrigation.

 # AGRICLOUD PROJECT